rutgersdh/warservicebureau/_texts/ainsworthwpe-annotated.md

  I find in making arrangements for disposing of my estate in case anything happens to me that I have a couple of rather valuable instruments and one very valuable book that I would like to leave to the College as I think they would be used and appreciated there more than anywhere else.

- These are: One _microscope [?]_ with several rather fine English made  lenses and French slides which I think are of biological subjects; One astronomical instrument built like a sextant very old and probably an antique but probably of some service; a book which was written in 1662 (or published at that time) about science in general and a reference in it about communication by magnetic attraction which is quite singular.
+ These are: One _microscope [?]_ with several rather fine English made  lenses and French slides which I think are of biological subjects; One astronomical instrument built like a sextant, very old and probably an antique but probably of some service; a book which was written in 1662 (or published at that time) about science in general and a reference in it about communication by magnetic attraction which is quite singular.

  If you think these things are or would be in order just drop me a quiet line.